CALL FOR PAPERS 2025

 OPTION 1:

-In this modality, the proposals of the Communications will follow the main thematic line of the new edition of the Congress and the Festival: Science and Fantastic Creatures.
+In this modality, the proposals of the Communications will follow the main thematic line of the new edition of the Congress and the Festival: Japan and its imprint on the Fantastic Genre.

-Within its broad spectrum, the abstracts submitted for this main thematic line may follow variations such as the following:
+Within its broad spectrum, abstracts submitted for this main thematic line may contain variations such as the following:

-1) The research and theoretical reflection around science and fantastic creatures, from their interconnection with the genre in its various modes of expression: studies, currents, movements, works and prominent authors and authors.
+1) Research and theoretical reflection on Japanese culture, connected to the fantastic in its various forms of expression: studies, currents, movements, works and prominent authors.

-2) The concept of “fantastic creature” as an entity derived from experimentation and creation in the scientific field, and its link with the various models of audiovisual culture and new technologies: its interweaving in cinema, television series, comics, video games, virtual reality, theatre, plastic arts, etc.
+2) The derivations of the Japanese tradition, and its fantastic link, with the diverse models of audiovisual culture and new technologies: its imbrication in cinema, television series, comics, manga, videogames, virtual reality, theater, plastic arts, etc.

-3) The research and theoretical reflection on the development and evolution of the duo “science and fantastic creatures” in the various cultural and technological models, and from the perspective of the study of currents (works, outstanding authors, etc.) and variants on which to establish this relationship.
+3) Research and theoretical reflection on the origin, development and evolution of Japanese culture in the various subgenres and phenomena of fantasy (cyberpunk, steampunk, biopunk, J-Horror, kaiju, isekai, mecha, eroguro, etc.), cultural and technological models, and from the perspective of the study of currents (works, prominent authors, etc.) and variants on which to establish this relationship.

-4) The connection between science and fantastic creatures as a tool for communication, reflection or social and political analysis from audiovisual fiction and the fantastic.
+4) Japanese culture as a tool for communication, education, reflection or social and political analysis from audiovisual fiction and the fantastic.

 OPTION 2: